mdctleo/npm-visualization/README.md

 ### Contribute
 Feel free to contribute.
-The repo uses react for front end, express with typescript for back end and is currently hosted on aws.
+The repo uses React for front end, Express with Typescript for back end and is currently hosted on aws.